Ypurek/Playwright-Python-Cool-Features/ReadMe.md

-# Code Samples for QA Day 2021
+# Code Samples of Playwright Python cool stuff

 By Oleksii Ostapov